Unidata/netcdf/NUG/guide.md

 For more information about the different file formats of netCDF see
 \ref select_format "How to Select the Format".

-\section offset_format_limitations NetCDF 64-bit Offset Format Limitations
+\section nug_offset_format_limitations NetCDF 64-bit Offset Format Limitations

 Although the 64-bit offset format (CDF-2) allows the creation of much larger netCDF files than was possible with the classic format, there are